General Tso Shrimp

 Main Dish

-- Peeled & Deveined Shrimp: I prefer to buy large, peeled & deveined shrimp with tails off, only because I don’t want to touch them to pull tails off once they’re saucy.
+- Peeled and Deveined Shrimp: I prefer to buy large, peeled & deveined shrimp with tails off, only because I don’t want to touch them to pull tails off once they’re saucy.
 If you prefer tails on shrimp, that doesn’t change how the dish is cooked at all!
 Follow the directions exactly, then just remove the tails as you eat.
+You can use frozen shrimp or fresh shrimp, but if you use frozen, don’t thaw them — just cook from frozen!

-- Arrowroot Powder: Arrowroot is the Paleo friendly key to getting crispy shrimp without overcooking them.
+- Arrowroot Powder: Arrowroot is the key to getting crispy shrimp without overcooking them.
 You can substitute corn starch if that works for your way of eating.

 - Snow Peas: They’re quickly sautéed, so they add a great snap and crunch to the dish.
 Trust me, don’t skip the snow peas!

-- Green Onions, Sesame Seeds & Crushed Red Pepper: For extra flavor & garnish!
+- Green Onion, Sesame Seeds, and Crushed Red Pepper: For extra flavor & garnish!

 Homemade General Tso Sauce